hth313/Calypsi-tool-chains/README.md

 ## Dontations

-This code base is maintained full time and dontations to help with it is very much apprechiated.
+This code base is maintained full time and dontations to help with it is very much appreciated.
 If you feel that you want to help you can do so by using Paypal to hth313@gmail.com.
 This is by no means mandatory, you are free to use the tools regardless, as mentioned above.